javascript-tutorial/en.javascript.info/1-js/4-data-types/04-constructor-new/article.md

 john.sayHi(); // My name is: John
 */!*

 /*
 john = {
    name: "John",
-   sayHi: function
+   sayHi: function() { ... }
 }
 */
 ```

 ## Summary

-In this chapter we studied the basics of object constructors.

-- Constructor functions are regular functions, but there's a common agreement to name them with capital letter first.
+- Constructor functions or, shortly, constructors, are regular functions, but there's a common agreement to name them with capital letter first.
 - Constructor functions should only be called using `new`.
 Such call implies a creation of empty `this` at the start and returning the populated one at the end.

-We can already use constructor functions to make multiple similar objects.
-But the topic is much wider than described here.
+We can use constructor functions to make multiple similar objects.
+But the topic is much deeper than described here.
 So we'll return it later and cover more in-depth.

-Now it's important to understand what `new` is, because Javascript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.
+As of now, it's important to understand what `new` is, because Javascript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.